ahabegger/CA-2-HCOMB/README.md

 ## Contact

-I can be contacted by email at my university email habeggaj (at sign) miamioh (dot) edu
+I can be contacted by email at my university email alexhabegger (at sign) yahoo (dot) com.